meetoseh/backend/docs/db/stats/daily_reminder_registration_stats.md

     we switch to the touch point system we moved over the users who were already receiving notifications
   - `sms_start`: the user sent a START message to our messaging service
+  - `push_token_reassigned`: when reassigning a push token, if the new user for the push token previously had no push tokens we subscribe them to daily push notification reminders
 - `unsubscribed (integer not null)`: how many daily reminder notifications were removed by deleting a row in `user_daily_reminders`
 - `unsubscribed_breakdown (text not null)`: goes to a json object where the